-Reconciliation starts with the Congressional budget resolution.
+Reconciliation starts with the congressional budget resolution.
 The budget cannot be stalled in the Senate by filibuster, and it does not need the President's signature.

-If the budget calls for reconciliation, it tells certain committees to change spending, revenues, or deficits by specific amounts.
+If the budget calls for reconciliation, it tells certain committees to change spending, revenues, deficits, or the debt limit by specific amounts.
 Each committee writes a bill to achieve its target, and if more than one committee is told to act, the Budget Committee puts the bills together into one big bill.

-That combined bill has special status in the Senate.
+That bill has special status in the Senate.
 Like the budget, it cannot be filibustered, and only needs a simple majority to pass.